murphypetercl/ansible-mdgen/README.md

 ```
 # @var: <variable_name>: <variable_description>
 ```
-Note: currently only available for defaults variable files... vars directory to follow...
+Note: currently only available for defaults and vars directory files...

 ## To debug